 Researchers revealed inspiring and sometimes surprising stories of local people or businesses.
 For example, an 1869 ox-hide chair may have supported members of early Yellowstone expeditions staying at a Paradise Valley Ranch; the career and life of a woman who was once a Vaudeville actress and owned a fainting couch; a rancher who made a highchair with found branches during the Great Depression; a Northern Pacific Railway folding chair enjoyed by Yellowstone Park Branch line passengers; a sidesaddle used while a woman lived in the Main Boulder Ranger Station from about 1910-1940; an elk-legged stool made by a local hunter; and a Mountain Bell switchboard operator’s chair that generated a lot of local stories as people remembered their or their parents’ careers.

 Businesses and individuals were given the opportunity to sponsor a chair for the duration of the exhibit, which is at least two years; their names will be included in the exhibit.
-Business sponsors include: American Association of University, Anvil Wagon Works, At Home on the Range, Catherine Lane Interiors, Elk River Books, ERA Landmark Real Estate, The Frame Garden, Junk n’ Disorderly, Legends Hair Studio, Little Feet Preschool, Livingston Center for Arts & Culture, Livingston Community Acupuncture, Livingston HealthCare, Montana Rail Link, Northern Pacific Beanery, 1 to 1 Fitness, Operation Lifesaver, Out of the Blue Antiques, Riverside Hardware, Solid Rock Foundation, and Timber Trails.
+Business sponsors include: American Association of University Women, Anvil Wagon Works, At Home on the Range, Catherine Lane Interiors, Elk River Books, ERA Landmark Real Estate, The Frame Garden, Junk n’ Disorderly, Legends Hair Studio, Little Feet Preschool, Livingston Center for Art & Culture, Livingston Community Acupuncture, Livingston HealthCare, Montana Rail Link, Northern Pacific Beanery, 1 to 1 Fitness, Operation Lifesaver, Out of the Blue Antiques, Riverside Hardware, Solid Rock Foundation, and Timber Trails.

 Individual and family supporters include: Tom Baskett, Sherry Pikul, and Family; Melissa & Parks Frady; Jim Garry; Howard & Kay Hoy; Keith Lawrie & Brant Robey; Eileen Story; and Kate & Stan Todd.